 You may also have to open and close the occasional gate.
 Make sure that if you travel through a gate that you close it again and make sure it is properly secured.
 Some gate chains can be tricky or just a piece of wire so take your time.

 When travelling in the outback you will see a lot of wildlife.
 Everything from kangaroos, to emus and pigs.
-These animals are generally most active early in the morning, late evening and night time, but that doesn’t mean they aren’t around during the day.
+These animals are generally most active early in the morning, late evening and nighttime, but that doesn’t mean they aren’t around during the day.
 Once again, you don’t want to hit one of these.
-Even a glancing collision will cause major damage to your vehicle.
+Even a glancing collision could cause major damage to your vehicle.

 WIND AND WEATHER CONDITIONS

 One thing we didn’t realise was just how windy it gets in the outback.
 With vast stretches of open paddocks and no trees to slow it down you can suddenly be hit with a wind gust that you aren’t expecting.